Contrastive Conditional Latent Diffusion for Audio-visual Segmentation: Method

-\textbf{Objective function.} As a segmentation task, our model is trained with a cross-entropy loss with the ground-truth segmentation map as supervision.
-We also have a conditional diffusion module and a contrastive learning pipeline involved, leading to our final objective as:
+\textbf{Objective Function.} As a segmentation task, our model is trained with a cross-entropy loss with the ground-truth segmentation map as supervision.
+We also have a conditional latent diffusion module and a contrastive learning objective involved, leading to our final objective as:

 where $\lambda_1$ and $\lambda_2$ are used to balance the two objectives, which are set empirically as 1 and 0.1, respectively.
+All proposed modules can be completed through end-to-end training, eliminating the need for additional pre-training.
+61